charlesll/gcvspline/README.md

 ## Installation

-pip install . or pip install gcvspline to get the latest tagged version.
+pip install . or to get the latest tagged version:

+	pip install gcvspline

+or

+	conda install gcvspline

 ## Documentation